New York Pass and tourist cards: complete guide 2026

 How is it purchased?

-New York Pass is purchased online at the official pass site.
+You can purchase the New York Pass online on the pass’s official website:

 You pay by credit card or PayPal if you prefer, purchase is immediate, and shortly thereafter you will receive your passes in the e-mail box indicated during purchase.